Close

 It’s impossible to say which is better because their both so special so let’s break down their differences.
 For those who are on a super tight timeline, Milford Sound offers the advantage of being convenient and easily accessible.
 You can drive right to the Sound from Te Anau, do a quick boat cruise and head back to town all in an afternoon.
 If you have more time, you can take a longer cruise or a kayak trip.

 Because of its accessibility via the famous Milford Road, Milford is a little bit more busy with visitors.
 Travelers who visit Milford Sound will note the immense steepness of the mountains creating near vertical walls that plunge straight into the dark waters below.
-The mountains in Doubtful, while still impressive, are not quite as high as Milford, however, the actual sound itself is three times longer and has a sea surface are roughly ten times larger than Milford.
+Doubtful Sound, known as the sound of silence due to its remoteness, is three times longer and has a sea surface area roughly ten times larger than Milford.

 #MilfordSound